Svenska Aero Jaktfalken: Use in Sweden

-The aircraft was to be called J 6 in Swedish service.
-After the Swedish Air Force bought a Svenska Aero Jaktfalken J 5 in 1930 the Flygstyrelsen (Swedish Air Board) decided to use a Bristol Jupiter as the standard engine.
+The series produced aircraft was to be called J 6 in Swedish service.
+After the Swedish Air Force bought a Svenska Aero Jaktfalken J 5 in 1930 Flygstyrelsen (The Swedish Air Board) decided to use a Bristol Jupiter as the standard engine.

-Two J 5s were already ordered, but not ready for delivery.
+Two J 5s were already ordered but were not ready for delivery.
 The designer, Carl Clemens Bücker, was forced to reconstruct the aircraft from the firewall forward to make room for the new engine.
 The modified aircraft was given the designation J 6.

-Svenska Aero wanted more orders of the type in order to bring down the cost and to rationalize the production.
-The flygstyrelsen therefore suggested that another four J 6s should be bought for the Swedish Air Force.
+Svenska Aero wanted more orders of the type in order to bring down the cost and rationalize production.
+Flygstyrelsen then suggested that another four J 6s should be bought for the Swedish Air Force.

 The first J 6 was flown in 1930, at the test flight, the aircraft suffered from heavy vibrations in the tail section.
 The aircraft was then transferred to the CFV where they tried to modify the construction to reduce the vibrations.
 Although the problems weren't solved by the modifications, the aircraft was approved by the air force.

 The third aircraft was ready in the autumn of 1930.
 This aircraft had similar problems with vibrations as the first prototype.
 The aircraft crashed during the first flight and the test pilot died.
 This test pilot was Einar Lundborg, a national hero, who had rescued the Arctic explorer Umberto Nobile.
 The accident caused a major storm against the leadership of the Swedish Air Force.
 The accident was investigated by a commission.
 Two J 5s and five J 6s were transferred to the Swedish Air Force.

-Bücker later modified the aircraft's fuselage, gave it a new landing gear and a Jupiter VIIF engine.
+Bücker later modified the aircraft's fuselage and gave it a new landing gear and Jupiter VIIF engine.
 The Swedish Air Force ordered 3 aircraft of this modified type and gave them the designation J 6A.
 These aircraft were delivered during the summer of 1932 and they were stationed at the F 3 Malmslätt air force base.
-All J 6's were transferred between 1932 - 1934 to F 1, in order to be used for fighter training.
+All J 6's were transferred between 1932 and 1934 to F 1, in order to be used for fighter training.

 Another seven aircraft were ordered by May 1933 but the company had been merged in 1932 with ASJ.
 The aircraft was thereafter produced and delivered by ASJA.
 As soon as the order had been received, manufacture began.
 The first aircraft was ready by November 1934.
 All aircraft were ready and were delivered by June 1935.
 The Swedish Air Force designated these aircraft J 6B.

 When all fighters were transferred from the Västmanland Wing (F 1) (where F 8 had been a detachment) to Svea Wing (F 8) in October 1938, there were seven J 6's left in the air force, they were used as fighter trainers.
-Three aircraft were given to Finland during the Winter War 1939-1940, all the remaining aircraft were scrapped in 1941.
+Three aircraft were given to Finland during the Winter War 1939–1940, all the remaining aircraft were scrapped in 1941.